xiomaraquinonez/Blog/index.md

 **bundle server:** a server for applications using the build-bundle package

 **ctrl + c:** a shortcut key used to copy highlighted text or another object into the clipboard

+## Thursday 12/12

+I worked on recreating a Breakout Game using HTML, CSS, and JavaScript.
+The game uses a Canvas to present different blocks that allows users to move keys to move the ball around different places of the Canvas.
+The game can be found [here](https://github.com/xiomaraquinonez/BreakOutGame)